Leonor2004/FSI_24-25/CTFs/CTF11.md

 ## Recognition

-We where given this hexadecimal for our CTF:
+We were given this hexadecimal for our CTF:

 ```
 e98b6f8376147fc47f66ac5d4b235896